microsoft/macos-cookbook/TESTING.md

 system.
 If you've got the hardware, don't be afraid to run `kitchen test --concurrency n` to save a little time (where `n` is the number of concurrent instances you want to boot up).

+## Rake Tasks

+Included are some convenient rake tasks for running particular batteries of tests.
+Just run `rake` to see a list of tasks available.

+### Continuous testing with guard

+We've included a Guardfile custom-tailored to run the appropriate unit tests whenever a file is modified.
+To get started, simply `bundle install && rake test:guard` and watch the appropriate tests run automatically as you edit source files!